Sedative Dentistry Techniques and Options:

-Dental Sedation is an increasingly popular option for our busy patients, patients who have difficulty getting numb, have a severe gag reflex and for patients with dental-related fear or extreme dental anxiety (also sometimes called dentophobia or odontophobia).
-This article is about What to expect During and After Sedation Dentistry.
+Dental sedation is an increasingly popular option for our busy patients, patients who have difficulty getting numb, have a severe gag reflex and for patients with dental related fear or extreme dental anxiety (also sometimes called dentophobia or odontophobia).

-In cases where patients opt for Oral Dental Sedation, your Sedation Dentist will typically give you a medication to take an hour before your procedure.
-In cases of IV Dental Sedation, your Sedation Dentist will monitor your blood pressure and heart rate before administering an IV and any necessary local anesthetic.
-Dental Sedation does not block the body’s pain receptors, so patients are still given any local anesthetics that they would otherwise receive, had they not opted for Dental Sedation.
+In cases where patients opt for oral dental sedation, your sedation dentist will typically give you a medication to take an hour before your procedure.
+In cases of IV dental sedation, Dr Gary Adams, your sedation dentist, will monitor your blood pressure and heart rate before administering an IV and any necessary local anesthetic.
+Dental sedation does not block the body’s pain receptors, so patients are still given any local anesthetics that they would otherwise receive, had they not opted for dental sedation.

-Patients who are “put to sleep” with IV Dental Sedation are accompanied at all times by a Sedation Dentist.
-We ask that our sedation patients find escort to provide them with a ride to and from their appointment.
-If it makes a patient more relaxed and comfortable, that patient is welcome to keep their escort nearby during the Dental Sedation procedure.
+Patients who are “put to sleep” with IV sedation are accompanied at all times by a Dr Gary Adams.
+We ask that our sedation patients find an escort to provide them with a ride to and from their appointment.
+If it makes a patient more relaxed and comfortable, that patient is welcome to keep their escort nearby during the dental sedation procedure.

-Please feel confident in the knowledge that Sedation Dentists must complete rigorous training under an anesthesiologist and testing before they are allowed to conduct this type of Dentistry.
-Your comfort, safety and health are our priority at Maryland Sedation Dentistry.
+Please feel confident in the knowledge that Dr. Adams completed a rigorous training under an anesthesiologist and testing before being allowed to conduct this type of sedation dentistry.
+Your comfort, safety and health are our priority at Maryland Sedation Dentist.

 After a dental sedation appointment is over, we urge our patients to head home for the rest of the day.
 Now is as good a time as any for patients to catch up or binge watch their favorite shows on Netflix, but there’s one catch: You might not end up remembering much of it.